-Once voted Geelong’s ugliest building (I think) Ive always always liked this one, the 1978-9 #GeelongStateOffices, or rather always been impressed by the chutzpah to actually come up with it and build it – and it was the State Government !
+Once voted Geelong’s ugliest building (I think) Ive always always liked this one, the #GeelongStateOffices, completed 1979.
+Or rather, I’ve always been impressed by the chutzpah required to actually design it and build it – and it was the State Government !
 Guess they wanted to make a splash.
-Plus the Victorian #PublicWorksDepartment was totally into #Brutalism from the mid 70s into the early 80s, though this is more about structure than chunky, rough concrete forms, intact the structure seems a bit light, it’s like ‘how does it stay up?’.
+Plus the Victorian #PublicWorksDepartment was totally into #Brutalism from the mid 70s into the early 80s, though this is more about structure than chunky, rough concrete forms, in fact the structure seems a bit light, it’s like ‘how does it stay up?’.
 They were clearly inspired by the #GeiselLibrary, completed 9 years before, much more complex and the structure much more dominant.

 #GeelongStateOffices, 1979, Victorian #PublicWorksDepartment, with the new dome/globe of the #GeelongLibrary by #AshtonRaggattMcDougall beyond.
 Great contrast – one skeletal, upside down, severe, the other smooth, enclosed, bound to the earth.
 An intentional dialog actually, ARM architect Ian McDougall said : re the state offices “It’s a bit of a lost child.
 It needs to come into the family of the street.
 We felt the library needed to balance the upside-down building and work with it.”
 Geelong-ites you’ve got some great stuff here !